ben260/elastic-monitoring-tool/README.md

 ![Demo](/datastreamspage.png 'Demo')

 <br>
 <p align="center">Lightweight, self-hosted utility built with Next.js that helps you monitor unresponsive Elasticsearch Agents and Data Streams by setting up and managing Elastic Watches.
-It prioritizes alerts into Low, Medium, and High categories and provides interactive tables for viewing and managing your alert setups.
+It prioritises alerts into Low, Medium, and High categories and provides interactive tables for viewing and managing your alert setups.
 The tool automatically generates ready-to-use Watcher API requests for easy alert updates via Kibana’s Dev Tools Console, making it simpler and faster to set up reliable monitoring for data sources at scale.</p>